abdoseadaa/scroll-animations/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Fast and Fancy animations , Easy to use and perfect for any kind of style..
     <br>
 </p>